 I don’t know yet if my hair will have the same degree of henna-success as Kristie’s.
 It’s too early to tell, because I see my henna experience in terms of a Three Act Story (there’s the Ibsen connection, after all).
 The First Act opens with me, unhappy, searching for salvation from my chemical colorant and its brassy-tinted results.
 Enter henna, to the rescue!
 Exit, brassy tones!
 Actually, they haven’t completely vanished–the henna color is brighter where the brassiness was strongest, so I’ll be happier when the last traces of my chemical dalliance are gone.
 Which leads me to … Act Two: all henna, all the time.
 I’m looking forward to this part of the story, when the last vestiges of my chemically-damaged hair have been clipped away and I can relax in my healthy, happy, warm brown-ness.
 Act Three: I don’t know when or if I will reach this act, but my long-term plan is to let my hair go au naturel (sparkling strands of wisdom and all), once I’ve tired of henna or its plant-based colorant buddies–if I ever tire of henna and company.

 * As always, this blog post is meant to act as a reference only.
 If you decide to start coloring with henna, please do your research, find a reputable dealer, and then follow their specific instructions.
 Also, if you’ve been using a chemical colorant on your hair, it is highly recommended that you wait at least 6-8 weeks before using henna.
-If, on the other hand, you’d like to switch from using henna to a chemical colorant, you should again wait 6-8 weeks or more to do so and be warned: since the henna can wear off gradually and at uneven rates, the chemical colorant’s results may be unpredictable.
-I don’t plan on returning to using chemical colorants, so I’m not concerned about this part.
+If, on the other hand, you’d like to switch from using henna to a chemical colorant, you should again wait 6-8 weeks or more to do so and be warned: since the henna can wear off gradually and at uneven rates, the chemical colorant’s results may be unpredictable, especially if it’s combined with something else, like indigo.
+(Hint: indigo + bleach = green hair.)
+I don’t plan on returning to using chemical colorants, so I’m not too concerned about this part.
 Whatever you decide, good luck and happy, healthy hair to you!